justin-ciq/justin-ciq/README.md

 Hi, I'm Justin and this is my Github account for my day job at @cosaic! 💼

-Feel free to check out my personal stuff @justinFrevert. 👋
+Feel free to check out my personal stuff: [justinFrevert](https://github.com/justinFrevert/). 👋